NatalieLockyer/Hangman/README.md

   * The ability to personalise the game by adding your name.
   * A fun and interactive game that is appealing and well structured and has clear navigation options.
   * Users are able to find instructions on how to play if they are not familiar with the game, and given the time they need to read this.
-  * To be able to view the scoreboard, which is linked to google sheets to see the list of how many guesses it has taken them and other users.
+  * To be able to view the scoreboard, which is linked to google sheets to see a list of how many guesses it has taken them and other users.
   * Users to recieve feedback throughout the game, whether this is that they have dulplicated a letter, the user has won or the user has lost the game.
   * Users are able to select Y or N if they wish to play again.
 If no the player will be taken back to the main menu.